Service & Boards

 - Committee for Funding Options for Freight Transportation Projects, Transportation Research Board, 2006-2009.

 - Committee on International Trade and Transportation, Transportation Research Board, Chair, 2002-2008.
 Emeritus Member, appointed effective 1 January 2014 – indefinite.
+A retrospective of this work has been published in Fall 2019.

 - Halifax International Airport Authority, Director.
 1995-2004.
 Member of the Human Resources Committee and the Communications and Community Relations Committee, 1995-2000, Member of the Human Resources and Pension Committee and the Capital, Safety and Environment Committee, 2000-04.